matswarnolf/matswarnolf.github.io/index.md

-# Mats Warnolf
+# Welcome to my GitHub pages

-This is my first Github page.
-Plain MD seems to be very easy to work with, so I will give this a try.
+I fell in love with MarkDown very quickly so I always wanted to be able to publish something that I had created using MarkDown.
+When I found this (Thank you Scott Hanselman) I knew I want to try it.

-## So this is my subheading
+## So what will I be trying this out for?

 Trying something new is a good thing.
 Go see my [About Mats](About_mats.md) page.
-Also have a look at my [blog](Test_blog_page.md)
+I will try to use this as my [blog](Test_blog_page.md)